dogukan6durukan/website/README.md

     <li>Bar</li>
     <li>Baz</li>
 </ul>
-<h1>Yo!</h1>
+<h1>Admin Page</h1>
+Hello, Dogukan you are 19 years old!
 <footer>Hello from footer!</footer>
 ````

+**Note:** For now, you can't do the same things under the child `.htl` files.
+E.g., you can't add dynamic values or include files under the child ones.
+It only works in base `.htl` like `index.htl` file that you compile.

 That's all.
-I also already have some plans to add dynamic values and use a `for` loop to generate elements.
+I also already have some plans to add a `for` loop to generate elements and `if` conditions.
 If you find any bugs and have some advice, I'm open to it.